 1995-2000 - Plays for the local club team, Newell’s Old Boys, in Rosario, Argentina.

 2000-2003 - Signs with FC Barcelona and works his way up through Barca’s youth squads.

-Leads Argentina’s soccer team to a gold medal at the Summer Olympics
+August 2008 - Leads Argentina’s soccer team to a gold medal at the Summer Olympics in Beijing.

 March 11, 2010 - Messi is announced as a UNICEF Goodwill Ambassador.

 2011-2012 season - Sets the all-time record for most goals scored in a single season for a major European football league, with 73 goals.